Devashishsingh98/weatherapi/README.md

 ## How to use it?
 * Open terminal and type **git clone {copy link}**.
-* Everything will be downloaded.
+* Everything will be downloaded...

 # Have fun :grin: